dougpuob/llvm-project/clang-tools-extra/docs/clang-tidy/checks/readability-identifier-naming.rst

     When defined, the check will ensure global constant names will add the suffix with the given value (regardless of casing).

+.. option:: GlobalConstantHungarianPrefix

+    When set to `true` the check will ensure the name will add Hungarian Notation prefix for the given data type.
+The default value is `false`.

 For example using values of:

    - GlobalConstantCase of ``lower_case``
    - GlobalConstantPrefix of ``pre_``
    - GlobalConstantSuffix of ``_post``
+   - GlobalConstantHungarianPrefix of ``true``

 Identifies and/or transforms global constant names as follows: